NanoFerreira/SWE_MainProject_Team1/README.md

 # Team Assignments
 •To distribute work efficiently for this project, we are dividing our workflow in two different ways.
 - For each of the main three project Sprints (UI, Technology, Implementation), we have delegated a lead programmer for each sprint.
-While we will all share the workload for each sprint.
+We will all share the workload for each sprint.
 The lead programmer will focus on laying the foundation for each respective sprint.
 - Additionally, we have divided our roles in a general sense throughout all sprints.
-To ensure proper communication and documentation, each member will deal with future expectations, current performance, and backlogging and feedback.
+To ensure proper communication and documentation, each member will deal with future expectations, current performance, backlogging, and feedback.

 • Click [here](TeamAssignments.md) for a detailed breakdown of each of the team member's roles.